tkurtbond/tkurtbond.github.io/posts/2020/03/16/playing-classic-traveller-in-2020/index.rst

 At some point we looked at experience and character development in Classic Traveller.
 As far as we can tell, that section is missing from `Starter Traveller`, though it is in the 1981 LBBs and `The Traveller Book`.
-Is it in the 1977 LBBs?
-I'll have to check.
+(Is it in the 1977 LBBs?
+I'll have to check. [#megatraveller]_) Anyway, basically you do a 4 year self-improvement program, and if you succeed in staying the program (Roll your Determination, and you need an 8+ on 2D6), the program improves a couple of skills temporarily by 1 level of expertise.
+You can then do another 4 year program to make those gains permanent.
+(There are similar but slightly different procedures for improving physical attributes, weapons skills, and education.)

 Anyway, we had a lot of fun.
 Next time we get together we're going to design a starship or two and try space combat!